RoStrap/rostrap.github.io/docs/Libraries/Events/Signal.md

 !!! summary
 	A class to create API-compatible Roblox Events

-	This new version designed by Anaminus addresses two flaws in previous implementations:
+	This new version originally designed by Anaminus addresses two flaws in previous implementations:

 	- Previous versions held a reference to the last set of fired arguments.
 	- Arguments would be overridden if the signal was fired by a listener.